On Smartness1 month ago

 Whether it’s a smart city, a smart grid, a smart home, or a smart manufacturer, any smart thing can be evaluated in these terms.

 The first characteristic of smartness is awareness and understanding of those impacted by your actions.
 A smart city methodically studies it’s population and economic base.
-Citizens and visitors to the city must be engage in this process—the city helps them be self-aware—because they are the city.
+Citizens and visitors to the city must be engaged in this process—the city helps them be self-aware—because they are the city.
 A smart enterprise involves clients and customers in a learning process along with its employees and investors.
 Smart buildings, infrastructure, and utilities feed information back to their inhabitants, users, and customers so they can make better decisions and act smarter.

 This leads to a fourth characteristic of being smart: It is not stupid.
 We like to talk about being smart but really don’t like to admit it when behaviors are stupid.
-“Stupid” simply means the opposite of smart: It doesn’t serve anyone’s interests, or it generates a lot less benefits for many fewer people than an alternate (or no) action.
-To be smart we must be clear and forthright about things that don’t serve others’ interests or, worse of all, negatively impact their capabilities and functioning.
+“Stupid” simply means the opposite of smart: It doesn’t serve anyone’s interests, or it generates less benefits for fewer people than an alternate (or no) action.
+To be smart we must be clear and forthright about things that don’t serve others’ interests or, worse yet, negatively impact their capabilities and functioning.
 This is never easy and can be hurtful, which leads us back to the earlier aspects of smartness: Determinations of smartness and stupidity must be based on inclusive, methodical, and rigorous assessment of benefits and costs—direct and indirect, hard and soft—including who does and does not benefit from and pay for the activity or asset.

 Here’s the big, general, practical characteristic of smartness: Being smart involves investing effort and money, based on carefully considered and tested ideas.
 Small and incremental tends to be smarter than massive and monumental, unless activities are repeated without concern for results.
 Pay attention to results.